mozanunal/sllm.nvim/README.md

 ## Internals

 - **Context Manager** (`sllm.context_manager`)
-  Tracks a list of file paths, text snippets, **and tool names** to include in subsequent prompts.
+  Tracks a list of file paths, text snippets, tool names, **and function definitions** to include in subsequent prompts.
 - **Backend** (`sllm.backend.llm`)
-  Builds and executes the `llm` CLI command, optionally adding `-T <tool>` for each active tool.
+  Builds and executes the `llm` CLI command, optionally adding `-T <tool>` for each active tool or `--functions <py_function>` for ad-hoc functions.
 - **Job Manager** (`sllm.job_manager`)
   Spawns a Neovim job for the CLI, streams stdout line-by-line.
 - **UI** (`sllm.ui`)